Retrospectives

 Final Fantasy V (1992)

 Final Fantasy V: the Super Nintendo game that never was.
-At least not in North America and Europe.
-Fretting that the title’s unprecedented mechanical complexity might alienate Western audiences, developer Square cancelled the game’s worldwide release, thereby confining Bartz, Lenna, Galuf and Faris to the Japanese islands until the 5th anniversary of their adventure.
+Not in North America and Europe, at least.
+Concerned that the unprecedented complexity of its gameplay systems would turn off Western audiences, developer Square opted against a worldwide release for the game, thus confining Bartz, Lenna, Galuf and Faris to the Japanese islands until the 5th anniversary of their adventure.

 In the gaming hive-mind, Final Fantasy V (FFV) is remembered for dust-binning the hardlocked, immutable character classes that had theretofore dominated role-playing adventures.
 Instead, FFV introduced a system of “jobs” – or interchangeable character specialisations – to reinvigorate an ageing and increasingly stale turn-based combat formula.
 Featuring a total of 22 specialisations, from Dragoon to Summoner to Dancer, all with special abilities transferable between classes, FFV permitted an outrageous level of character customisation for the era.1Technically speaking, FFV took a leaf out of Final Fantasy III‘s book for NES, which had already experimented with interchangeable professions, albeit to limited scope and mixed success.
 This daring formula hit the ground running in Japan, where Final Fantasy V sold over two million copies.